What is Open-Source Learning?

-In Open-Source Learning, each student works with the guidance of a teacher-mentor to develop an interdisciplinary learning journey around a big idea or question.
+In Open-Source Learning, each student works with the guidance of a teacher-mentor to develop an interdisciplinary learning journey around a big idea, question, and/or key interests.

-As their projects develop, students deepen their experience through information-sharing that establishes themselves and empowers others.
+As their journeys develop, students deepen their experience through information-sharing that establishes themselves and empowers others.

 The result of Open-Source Learning is that, in the process of mastering concepts and skills is about more than regurgitating content for a test or a grade.
 In the learning process, we develop our mental, physical, civic, spiritual, and technical fitness, and we learn new ways to think.
 For example: